Monogramm/dolibarr-ecommerceext/doc/README.md

 * Change permalinks to anything **but** simple

+If you plan to enable image synchronization from Dolibarr to WordPress, you will need to install and configure an OAuth server module for WordPress.
+We recommend you use "_WP OAuth Server_".
+Once installed, go into WP OAuth Server:
+* enable Oauth server and block unauthenticated Requests (the latter is not needed for `ecommerceext` but recommended for your own security)
+* create a client with "_Authorization Code_" and admin rights.
+Copy and paste the credentials to `ecommerceext` OAuth settings for WordPress
+* generate a token for Dolibarr in your e-commerce site configuration

 ## Magento configuration

 **Magento synchronization rework is in progress and has been disabled.
 To enable it, go to `eCommerceSite.class.php` and uncomment the Magento `$siteTypes`.**